Katie Booth (scientist)

-Katie Booth (May 23, 1907 – August 26, 2006) was an American biomedical chemist and civil rights activist.
+Katie Booth (May 23, 1907 – August 26, 2006) was an African American biomedical chemist and civil rights activist.

 Early life

 Katie Booth was born in Gulfport, Mississippi on May 23, 1907 to Joseph Patterson and Ida Coffye.
 She attended school up to the eighth grade in one room at her church, then attended the 33rd Avenue High School in Gulfport, where she was a member of the first graduating class in 1929.

 Career

 After graduating, she moved to Arkadelphia, Arkansas, to work for the Presbyterian Board of Education.
 Booth worked for the Board of Education for ten years before moving to Little Rock, Arkansas to attend Philander Smith University on a scholarship.
 She received a Basic Education Degree in 1940.

 When World War II began, Booth moved to Chicago, Illinois, and began working at the Doehler-Jarvis Die Casting Company.
 She also enrolled in classes at the Illinois Institute of Technology, and graduated with a degree in industrial chemistry.
 She was the only African-American student in her courses at the institute.
 While living in Chicago, she met and married Robert Booth, who fought in World War II and died from war injuries eight years later.

 Booth went on to work in the Department of Pharmacology at the Chicago Medical School (part of Rosalind Franklin University of Medicine and Science), specializing in preventative health measures, children's health, prenatal care, and treatments for sickle cell anemia.
 She retired in 1970.

-She died in 2006, aged 99.
+She died August 26, 2006, at the age of 99.